-(Best months for planting Sage in USA - Zone 5a regions)
+(Best months for growing Sage in USA - Zone 5a regions)

 Sage grows well from seeds but it is slow developing.